-Proxies will not be voted at the 2017 annual meeting for more than two candidates.
+Proxies will not be voted at the 2018 Annual meeting for more than two candidates.

 Messrs.
-Ryan and Dodez have agreed to serve if elected, and we have no reason to believe that they will be unable to serve.
+Ain and Honey have agreed to serve if elected, and we have no reason to believe that they will be unable to serve.
 If either of them is unable or declines to serve as a director at the time of the annual meeting, proxies will be voted for another nominee that our Board of Directors will designate at that time.

-A majority of the votes properly cast at the annual meeting will be necessary to elect each Class III director to a three-year term.
-In accordance with our director resignation policy, Mr. Ryan has submitted his resignation in advance of the annual meeting, and his resignation will only become effective if (a) he fails to receive a majority of the votes properly cast on his re-election and (b) our Board accepts his resignation.
+A majority of the votes properly cast at the annual meeting will be necessary to elect each Class I director to a three-year term.
+In accordance with our director resignation policy, each of Messrs.
+Ain and Honey has submitted his resignation in advance of the annual meeting, and his resignation will only become effective if (a) he fails to receive a majority of the votes properly cast on his re-election and (b) our Board accepts his resignation.
 For more information about majority voting and our director resignation policy, please see "Board of Directors and Committees of the Board - Corporate Governance - Majority Voting."

 Our Board of Directors recommends that you vote FOR the election of Messrs.
-Bruce J. Ryan and James S. Dodez as our Class III directors.
+Mark S. Ain and Stanley K. Honey as our Class I directors.